deankoch/UYRW_data/markdown/get_meteo.md

   - [Livneh (1950-2013)](https://ciresgroups.colorado.edu/livneh/data)

-Users of this script should be aware of the filesizes involved.
-The Daymet, PNWNAmet, and Livneh source files will consume 7GB, 12GB, and 58GB of space, respectively.
-Expect these downloads to take several days to complete.
+The Daymet, PNWNAmet, and Livneh source files will require 1GB, 82GB, and 58GB of space, respectively, after compression.
+Some of the files must be downloaded uncompressed.
+Expect these downloads to take several days in total to complete.
 This script downloads the full source datasets, then extracts/imports the relevant subsets containing data on the URYW, writing them into much smaller R data (rds) files.

 [get\_basins.R](https://github.com/deankoch/UYRW_data/blob/master/markdown/get_basins.md)
 should be run before this script.